vjks/raspberry-pi-python-programs/readme.md

-# this is the test file
+# This folder contains all the python programs done for practice
-It's part of the process to install, configure and run git on my Raspberry Pi
+Following commands were used in the process of installing, configuring and running git on my Raspberry Pi

-Git commands:
+Git commands:<br/>
 git init <br/>
 git add <filename> <br/>
 git add --all <br/>